SanDiegoCodeSchool/workshop-sql/README.md

 ## Overview
 Many of the things that we do on our computer involve some sort of data stored somewhere in a database.
 Whether you are a Software Engineer, Aspiring Data Scientist, or simply a DIY computer enthusiast, learning how to interact with data is a fantastic foundational skill that will make you a more well rounded computer user and add value to your resume.
-There are several languages and tools that can help you accomplish this and we will focus on the most popular, SQL (Structured Query Language).
+There are several languages and tools that can help you accomplish this and this workshop will focus on the most popular, SQL (Structured Query Language).
 Mastering SQL can take a lifetime, so our hope with today’s workshop is to give you a foundational understanding of querying existing data so that you can continue to practice and learn on your own.